ThreeMammals/Ocelot/docs/features/qualityofservice.rst

 ==================

 Ocelot supports one QoS capability at the current time.
 You can set on a per ReRoute basis if you want to use a circuit breaker when making requests to a downstream service.
-This uses the an awesome .NET library called Polly check them out `here <https://github.com/App-vNext/Polly>`_.
+This uses an awesome .NET library called Polly check them out `here <https://github.com/App-vNext/Polly>`_.

 The first thing you need to do if you want to use the administration API is bring in the relavent NuGet package..